-Specific provisions relating to the fair value taxation of financial instruments for "covered persons" (as defined in section 24JB of the Income Tax Act) have been enacted and were effective from 1 January 2014.
+Section 24JB of the Income Tax Act contains specific provisions relating to the fair value taxation of financial instruments for "covered persons" (as defined in section 24JB of the Income Tax Act).
 Noteholders should seek advice as to whether this provision may apply to them.